Below is a Real Estate Glossary that defines the key terms that investors should Know.

 Capital Expenditures (CapEx): Large, one-time expenses undertaken to extend the life or add value to a real estate property.
 These include renovations and upgrades, as well as equipment or supply costs needed to make the improvements.

-Capitalization Rate (cap rate): The cap rate is the NOI divided by the purchase price.
+Capitalization Rate (Cap rate): The cap rate is the NOI divided by the purchase price.
 The cap rate is an indicator of the risk and return of a property.
 It tells you the return of an investment before financing costs.
+For more information, click here.

-Cash On Cash Return: The cash return on an investment compared to the amount of cash invested.
-For example, an investment with cash distributions of $50 on a $1,000 investment has a 5% cash on cash return.
+Cash-on-Cash Return: The cash return on investment compared to the amount of cash invested.
+For example, an investment with cash distributions of $50 on a $1,000 investment has a 5% cash-on-cash return.

 Clear Title: A clear title is a property where there is no dispute over ownership and no lien from creditors.